AriFordsham/GHCWiki/phabricator/maniphest.md

 - Notification emails break links if they word wrap and doesn't apply other markup

 - Fields are not validated at all, once you start looking there are many cases where input is malformed (Two recent examples: [\#12623](https://gitlab.haskell.org//ghc/ghc/issues/12623) (Owner) [\#13100](https://gitlab.haskell.org//ghc/ghc/issues/13100) (CC field)).

+- It is not possible to set the status of a ticket to patch and simultaneously assign an owner to the ticket.